 Compiling variables v0.1.0 (file:///projects/variables)

-Finished dev [unoptimized + debuginfo] target(s) in 0.31s
+Finished `dev` profile [unoptimized + debuginfo] target(s) in 0.31s

 Running `target/debug/variables`

 The value of x in the inner scope is: 12

 The value of x is: 6

 Shadowing is different from marking a variable as mut because we’ll get a compile-time error if we accidentally try to reassign to this variable without using the let keyword.
 By using let, we can perform a few transformations on a value but have the variable be immutable after those transformations have been completed.